-Transparency: the attribution methods applied within the accounting separation system need to be transparent.
-This requires that the costs and revenues apportioned to each service and business unit should be clearly identifiable.
-The cost and revenue drivers used within the system should also be clearly explained to enable a review of their appropriateness.
+Transparency: the cost attribution and allocation methods applied to allocate costs within the APR need to be transparent.
+This means that the costs and revenues apportioned to each service or segment should be clearly identifiable.
+The cost and revenue drivers used within the system should be clearly explained to enable robust assurance against this guidance.

-Causality: cost causality requires that costs (and revenues) be allocated to those activities and services that cause the cost (or revenue) to be incurred.
-This requires that the attribution of costs and revenues to activities and services should be performed at as granular level as possible.
+Causality: cost causality requires that costs (and revenues) are attributed or allocated to those activities and services that cause the cost (or revenue) to be incurred.
+This requires that the attribution or allocation of costs and revenues to activities and services should be performed at as granular a level as possible.